Shangrila-VHP/shangrila-vhp/README.md

 **Shangrila Veterans Healing Places**: Creating and encouraging the creation of Safe Havens for Veterans

 At **Shangrila Veterans Healing Places**, our mission is to provide safe and secure environments where veterans can find hope and healing.
 We believe that every veteran deserves a stable and comfortable place to call home.
-Effectively working towards eliminating homelessless across the worldwide veterans and firt-responder populations.
+Effectively working towards eliminating homelessless across the worldwide veterans and first-responder populations.

 Our approach involves collaborating with governments and advocating for sustainable solutions to veteran homelessness.
 Here are our key principles: